Fairblock/docs/docs/Fairrates.md

 ---

-## How Fairates works
+## How Fairrates works

 1. Pick your term (e.g., 4 weeks) and the rate you want.
 2. Submit an encrypted bid.
-Nobody (not even Fairates) can see it.
+Nobody (not even Fairrates) can see it.
 3. Auction closes: decentralized decryption (no leader, no privileged key).
 4. One fixed clearing rate is determined.
 5. Winners settle onchain: borrowers get their loan; lenders receive a fixed‑income note they can hold to maturity.